mcubuktepe/pMDP_synthesis/README.md

 ## Reproducibility Instructions

 We provide the command in order to reproduce the results in the paper.
-Note that the directory
+Note that the directory expected_results/ contains the results for different models using different approaches.
+The first line of each file also gives the command for running the code.

+For example, in the file "expected_results/pMC/brp/brp_16_2_pm_delta_2_0_gamma_1_5_affine_0_1", the command "python3 parameter_synthesis.py load-problem prism/brp/brp_16_2.pm prism/brp/brp.prctl set-threshold 0.1 find-feasible-instantiation --qcqp-incremental --qcqp-mc full below affine"  runs the SCP approach on the benchmark model "brp_16_2.pm" with specification "brp.prctl" and threshold 0.1.